frankshearar/Home/[Spec]-Transitive-Warning-Properties.md

-This spec deals with the need for respecting the `NoWarn` properties from project references and the solution.
+This spec deals with the need for respecting the `NoWarn` properties from project references.

 ## Current Status